psychemedia/middle-english-romances/sir-orfeo.md

 Into the orchard they wer come,
 And had hur up in armes ynome,
 And brought hur in bed at the laft,
-And helde hur in ryghth faft ;
+And helde hur in ryghth faft;
 But ever fche cryed with grete mode,
 And rent hurfelf as fche wer wode.
 When the kyng herd this tydyng,
 He was never fo wo for no thing.
 The kyng com, with knyghthis kene,
 Into the chamber to his quene,
-And of hur had grete pytè :
+And of hur had grete pytè:
-Swete hert, he fayde, how may this be ?
+Swete hert, he fayde, how may this be?
 That ever yet haft ben fo ftylle,
-And now crieft fo loude and fchrylle ;
+And now crieft fo loude and fchrylle;
 Thy body, that was white biforn,
-With thy nayles is al to-torn ;
+With thy nayles is al to-torn;
-Alas ! thy rode that was fo rede
+Alas! thy rode that was fo rede
 Is as wan as ony lede.
 Alfo thy fyngris finalle,
 They ben al blody and palle.
-Alas ! thy lovely yÿen two
+Alas! thy lovely yÿen two
 Loken on me as man on fo.
 Leve dam, y befeche the mercy,
 Lete be al this ruful cry,